shayani/shayani/README.md

 ### About me

 Full-stack senior Ruby on Rails developer.
-Creator and developer of [Eventa Servo](https://eventaservo.org), and open-source free event sharing for the Esperanto Community around the world.
+Creator and maintainer of [Eventa Servo](https://eventaservo.org), and open-source free event sharing for the Esperanto Community around the world.

 Nice knowledge of Docker, Postgres, CI/CD, VueJS and Javascript.